piotrchabros/ApiPopulationMicroservice/README.md

 * Open web browser and navigate to http://localhost:8080
 * I recommend using IntelliJ for running the application it was set up in it.
 * You should see something like this in the console output:

-`2018-05-04 20:43:02.160  INFO 9004 --- [           main] o.s.b.w.embedded.tomcat.TomcatWebServer  : Tomcat started on port(s): 8080 (http) with context path ''
-2018-05-04 20:43:02.164  INFO 9004 --- [           main] c.p.t.p.m.MicroserviceApplication        : Started MicroserviceApplication in 4.557 seconds (JVM running for 5.201)`
 * This means that he application started successfully and is accessible.

 You can also run this microservice by building this application into a jar file using spring-boot-maven-plugin and run it in external container e.g. Tomcat

-## Possible further improvements
+## Possible additional improvements

-### Backend
+### Cache
-* [ ] use some caching mechanism
+* caching mechanism would useful in improving performance of retrieving the data, if population API would cause any issues
+* cache could be implemented on the front-end, as well as on the back-end
-* [ ] store and periodically update the data using scheduler, e.g. [quartz](http://www.quartz-scheduler.org/)
+* could also store and periodically update the data in the backend using scheduler, e.g. [quartz](http://www.quartz-scheduler.org/)

 ### Frontend
-* [ ] use webpack, eslint and other useful plugins and tools
+* use webpack, eslint and other useful plugins and tools
-* [ ] display datepickers for a freedom to pick various dates
+* display datepickers for a freedom to pick various dates
-* [ ] frontend as a separate microservice
+* frontend as a separate microservice
-* [ ] use different technology for the frontend. e.g Angular/React/ExtJS
+* use different technology for the frontend. e.g Angular/React/ExtJS

 ## Troubleshooting